Updated 13 February 2024

 - processed in an appropriate manner to maintain security.

-The following is a non-exhaustive list of data we collect.
-Where other methods are used, an additional data protection/privacy statement will be provided at the collection point and/or this policy updated.
+The following is a non-exhaustive list of data we collect and how we collect it.
+Where other methods are used, an additional data protection/privacy statement will normally be provided at the collection point and/or this policy updated.

 - Membership – IMCA is a membership organisation, with member companies that may provide personal data on those employees who are nominated to represent them.
 This data may additionally include a role or job title, to help verify the appropriateness of the nomination.
 We will notify such individuals of their nomination and our processing of their personal data on this basis.
 Data is used to provide a variety of member services.
 Names and company affiliations form part of a record of activity, such as minutes of committee meetings, proceedings of seminars and workshops, and as part of committee election materials.
 Business contact details may be shared with committee and workgroup members for the sole purpose of furthering IMCA’s published objectives and work programme.
 Such data is generally retained indefinitely, subject to the rights of data subjects to restrict processing.

 - Publication sales – IMCA sells printed logbooks, electronic guidance documents and other publications.
-It collects only that data which is necessary to identify the customer, deliver their goods, apply appropriate taxes and complete required accounting records.
+We collect only that data which is necessary to identify the customer, deliver their goods, apply appropriate taxes and complete required accounting records.
 This data is retained in accordance with accounting rules.

-- Certification – IMCA runs certification schemes for certain positions in the offshore diving industry.
-As part of this, it collects and processes personal data relating to candidates and qualified personnel, which includes additional identity verification (such as passport or driving licence details), details of relevant certification and work history and a history of the application process, including examinations and resits.
+- Accreditation and certification – IMCA runs accreditation and certification schemes for certain positions in the offshore industry.
+As part of this, we collect and process personal data relating to candidates and qualified personnel, which includes additional identity verification (such as passport or driving licence details), details of relevant certification and work history and a history of the application process, including examinations and resits.
+An online validation facility limits access to personal data to display of confirmatory details.
+An IMCA CPD app, available for certain positions, uses only that data necessary to enable login and tracking of user progress.
 Such data is generally retained permanently.
-This is required to ensure a robust system that ensures the competence of those working highly safety critical positions in the diving industry.
+This is required to ensure a robust system that ensures the competence of those working in highly safety critical positions in the offshore industry.

-Approved training – IMCA approves or recognises a limited number of technical training courses in the offshore diving industry.
-As part of this, approved training establishments report the names and other identifying data (such as date or birth and/or passport number) and training history, which is used to verify the training history of IMCA certification candidates and as a back-up in case of provider closure.
+Approved training – IMCA approves or recognises a limited number of technical training courses in the offshore industry.
+As part of this, approved training establishments report the names and other identifying data of participants (such as date or birth and/or passport number) and training history, which is used to verify the training history of IMCA certification candidates and as a back-up in case of provider closure.
 Data is kept for two years following expiry of a certificate’s validity.
-As contact details are not shared with IMCA, the training establishments are required to inform trainees of this processing.
+Training providers are required to inform participants of any such processing.

 - eCMID vessel inspection system – IMCA maintains an electronic database for the inspection of vessels.
 Companies can register and provide such limited personal data as is necessary for contacting them with regard to use of the system, such as notifying when reports are available for review or a request for data access has been made.
-An identifier for qualified vessel inspectors is also recorded.
+Accreditation details for vessel inspectors are also recorded and their inspection history may be shared with the Marine Surveying Academy – the accrediting body.
 This data is generally held for two years after a user account becomes inactive, except where it forms part of a vessel inspection record and is therefore retained for legitimate verification purposes.

 - CCTV and door entry systems – The IMCA secretariat offices use closed circuit television recording and door entry logs for security purposes, including deterrence and incident investigation.
 CCTV data is retained for two weeks, while door entry logs are retained for up to 7 years, as part of the IMCA HR record.